Brandon541/CMMC_Tracker/README.md

 ## Support

 This is a prototype application designed to demonstrate CMMC compliance tracking capabilities.
-For production use, additional development and security hardening would be required.
+For production use, additional development and security hardening is required.